 1. Log in at nhanow.com

-Once you've logged in, click the "Find CE Courses" link on the left navigation.
+Once logged in, click "Renew Certifications" on the left navigation.

-From here you'll be able to see a list of available Continuing Education (CE) topics that can help you stay current and further your education.
+From here, click "Complete More CE" to see a list of available CE topics that can help you stay current and further your education.

 Choose the topics that are most interesting to you.
-We're always adding new content that is actually relevant to your everyday.
+We're always adding new content that is relevant to your everyday tasks.

 How many credits do I need?

-You'll need just 10 credits to renew if your certification hasn't expired If your certification has expired less than a year ago, you can renew but you'll need to complete 15 total CE credits and additional fees will apply.
+You need just 10 credits to renew if your certification hasn't expired.
+If your certification has expired less than a year ago, you can renew, but you'll need to complete 15 total CE credits and additional fees will apply.

-NOTE: At NHA, 1 credit is equal to 2 hours.
-So, if you completed a 6 hour class that would equal 3 of your 10 CE credits.
-You don't need to worry about that if you are using the NHA CE library.
+NOTE: At NHA, 1 credit is equal to two hours.
+So, if you completed a 6-hour class, you would have completed 3 of your 10 CE credits.
+You don't need to worry about this conversion if you are using the NHA CE library.

 6. Pay your recertification fee

-After applying your CE credits to your certification(s), you'll go through a simple checkout process to pay your recertification fee and make things official.
+Click on "Renew and Pay" to go through a simple checkout process, pay your recertification fee and make things official.

 How much does it cost to recertify?

-As little as $169 one time every two years–no extra membership fees or annual costs.
+As little as $185 every two years — no extra membership fees or annual costs.

-That's about $7 a month to keep your credential current.
-To put it another way, that's less than most people will spend on Netflix in two years.
+That's less than $7.50 a month to keep your credential current.
+Put another way, that's less than most people spend on Netflix every two years.
 Plus, you only pay the recertification in full for your first certification.
 Additional credentials are renewed at a deep discount.